FROM THE CHERRY TO THE GREEN COFFEE

 • The coffee beans are forced against a water current to free them from any remaining pulp or impurities.
 The ripest beans are the heaviest beans.
 They sink to the bottom of the water tanks where they can be collected easily by the sorters.

-• At this stage the coffee is known as "parchment coffee".
-It is dried in the sun for up to threee weeks either on huge racks on rails that can be closed quickly in case of rain or spread over large tables made of fine-mesh wire netting.
+• At this stage the coffee is known as parchment coffee.
+It is dried in the sun for up to three weeks either on huge racks on rails that can be closed quickly in case of rain or spread over large tables made of fine-mesh wire netting.

 • The remaining outer layers of the bean are then removed by the hulling process.
 We are left with green coffee that is now ready to be put into sacks and exported.